 - The bank couriers to our Korean office a company kit including i) bank books ii) logins and password details iii) banking tokens and (when applicable) iv) a USB stick including the “gong gong” license of the business (authentication software required by some Korean banks for the completion of online transfers).
 Healy Consultants Group activates the online banking facilities then couriers the banking kit to our Client’s preferred address.
 Our Client will also be required to download several softwares to access the online banking platform and make transactions.

 - Incorporation of our Client’s South Korean subsidiary is complete.
 Healy Consultants provides our Client with a complete company kit including i) original Certificate of Incorporation ii) a bound copy of the government approved Articles of Association iii) original share certificates and iv) an original government receipt as evidence of payment of annual business license fees;

 - To support our Client’s South Korea business after incorporation, if required, we may assist with recruiting accountants and company secretary, and sourcing for a permanent local business address in the country;

 - Depending on our Client’s business and nationality, the South Korean government may require a special regulatory licence for you to carry on your business in the country.
-Healy Consultants Group PLC will assist our Client secure licence approval.
+Healy Consultants Group will assist our Client secure licence approval.
 There may be additional engagement fees for this service.